DRAT Syllabus

 Test Code: SoDS_DRAT06

-Research areas: Geospatial Modelling and Prediction, Geospatial Analytics, Geo-AI; Microwave Remote Sensing and AI for Earth Observation
+Research areas: 1.
+Geospatial Modelling & Prediction, Geospatial Analytics, Geo-AI; 2—Microwave Remote Sensing and AI for Earth Observation.

 Syllabus